NHerreroReder/OpenXcomPruebas/README.md

 Uses modified code from SDL\_gfx (LGPL) with permission from author.

+## 'Missiles' fork (work in progress)
+This is a fork from official master of OXCE+ which allows a new feature which has been rejected by official OXCE+ developers.
+This feature changes self-destruct behavior, respect to original one in OXCE+, which can only be triggered when "situation is hopeless for the craft" (i.e. it cannot disengage and has no ammo left).
+This option was originally intended to avoid stall situations in which neither xcom craft could bring down or disengage enemy ufo nor ufo could do the same.
+Instead -if option is enabled- a new button will appear at top right, to allow self-destruct whenever player wants, with no restrictions.
+Self-destruct will take effect only at "agggresive distance" -so ufo can try to bring down kamikaze craft-.
+It will destroy xcom craft but also will damage ufo. (this two decisions are under study, so different crafts could have different distance and damage values)
+A new dogfight UI graphic is given at /bin/common/Resources/UI/Interwin_Mod.png, to allow the new self-destruct button.

+Also under study (WIP) a related feature so crafts can be "missile" type.
+Missile crafts cannot shot weapons and would automatically activate a self-destruct behavior.
+They are intended to be faster than most crafts so they will probably self-destruct giving some damage to enemy crafts.

+Option can be enabled/disabled at OXCE+ ADVANCED Menu, under OTHER button.

 ## Installation

 OpenXcom requires a vanilla copy of the X-COM resources -- from either or both